jakubgajski/ovad/README.md

+# WIP - early stage
-# OVAD - overload as you like
+## OVAD - overload as you like

 OVAD (OVerloAD) is a Python package, that allows seamless overloading methods / functions on arbitrary arguments either in Java-style or Python-style manner.
 The name phonetically reassembles the Polish word "owad", which means insect.
 Why this name?
 Pure coincidence between set of phonetics of possible acronyms of "ovelroad" and Polish language.